warjoy-k/factory-modeler-issues/README.md

 # What is this repo
-This is empty repo that contains backlog for https://factory-modeler.web.app
+This is empty repo that is is linked to github project containing backlog for https://factory-modeler.web.app